scrapy/scrapy/docs/topics/leaks.rst

-It happens quite often (sometimes by accident, sometimes on purpose) that the Scrapy developer passes objects referenced in Requests (for example, using the :attr:`~scrapy.http.Request.meta` attribute or the request callback function) and that effectively bounds the lifetime of those referenced objects to the lifetime of the Request.
+It happens quite often (sometimes by accident, sometimes on purpose) that the Scrapy developer passes objects referenced in Requests (for example, using the :attr:`~scrapy.Request.meta` attribute or the request callback function) and that effectively bounds the lifetime of those referenced objects to the lifetime of the Request.
 This is, by far, the most common cause of memory leaks in Scrapy projects, and a quite difficult one to debug for newcomers.